 Zomig comes in three forms.
 Below is information about how to take each form.
 Zomig can be taken with or without food.

-Zomig tablets are tablets that you swallow.
+Zomig oral tablets are tablets that you swallow.
 If your dosage is 1.25 mg, you’ll split a 2.5 mg tablet in half.

-Zomig ZMT is an orally disintegrating tablet that dissolves on your tongue.
-Be sure to keep Zomig ZMT in its sealed packaging until you’re ready to take your dose.
-Zomig ZMT tablets should not be broken in half.
+Zomig-ZMT is an orally disintegrating tablet that dissolves on your tongue.
+Be sure to keep Zomig-ZMT in its sealed packaging until you’re ready to take your dose.
+Zomig-ZMT tablets should not be broken in half.

 Accessible drug labels and containers